-Repeat Assessment
+Repeat assessment

 Candidates who do not pass the examination may repeat the assessment up to three times.
-To repeat the examination, candidates should contact the EBIR registration team at the following email address: ebir@cirse.org separate sittings for candidates repeating the assessment.
+To repeat the examination, candidates should contact the EBIR registration team at the following email address: ebir@cirse.org repeat assessment is identical to the first sitting of the assessment and there will not be separate sittings for candidates repeating the assessment.
 It is not possible to only repeat one section of the examination.